yannis300307/EntrAI/README.md

 Instead of copying the text to your clipboard, you can also take a screenshot of the prompt (Maj + Win + S on Windows).
 EntrAI will read the text automatically using Tesseract.

+To stop the generation and disable keyboard intercept, type `!s`.
+To quit EntrAI, type `!q`.
+The program will intercept all your keyboard inputs until you type `!s` or `!q`.

 The project is configured to reply in French but you can easily change the langage in the code.
 You can also use another AI model available on Ollama.
+The default model is `llama3.2:latest`.

 ## Disclaimer

-This project is **ONLY** made for testing purpose and is **ABSOLUTLY** not made for cheating at an exam.
+This project is **ONLY** made for testing purpose and is **ABSOLUTLY NOT** made for cheating at an exam.
 **PLEASE DO NOT USE IT TO CHEAT!!**

 I will not be responsible for any problem you could get with the program.